 - a chart for 8g with reading options for their Read America collection

 I love an alternative model from Jim Mahoney in his awesome book, Power and Portfolios.
 He does “literary letters” where students write more deeply about what they are reading and thinking, and exchange letters with classmates about once a week.
-I would definitely revisit the literary letter instead of falling back on reading logs.

 Student Reading Logs can be horribly discouraging for students or they can be valuable enhancements to any reading program for English Language Arts and other content areas.
 A perceptive School Librarian can see the interconnections between content reading and develop tools that will make a School Library Reading Program preferred by teachers and enjoyed by students.